-If an application under the Planning Act does not meet the Board approved policies (for its regulations), staff should work with the municipality and the proponent to modify the application.
+If an application under the Planning Act does not satisfy requirements of the Conservation Authority, CA staff should be given the opportunity to work with the municipality and the proponent to modify the application prior to the application being deemed complete.
 As previously noted, the principle of development is established through the Planning Act process.
 It is not acceptable to recommend approval of a planning application and then recommend refusal of a regulatory permission, unless the applicant refuses to meet the specific requirements under the Regulation.
-If an issue remains unresolved, CVCA should not recommend approval of the
+If an issue remains unresolved, the CA should not recommend approval of the Planning Act application.